muradammar/ThermaSense/README.md

 # ThermaSense

 This is a temperature and humidity sensor system consisting of two microcontrollers (Arduino and Raspberry Pi) that communicate via UART and display data on a simple GUI.
+The arduino is programmed using RTOS to manage sensor reads and UART communication.
+The Pi is programmed using a simply python script and the built in Serial and Tkinter libs.
 The simple interaction diagram below summarizes the behaviour of the system.

 ![Alt text](https://github.com/muradammar/ThermaSense/blob/main/images/Screenshot%202025-07-12%20191009.png)